XiangRongLin/grayscale-conversion/README.md

 |0.292566 |0.032401|0.0121894|0.0075523|0.086|

-### final runtime with CUDA allocation, memory transfer and kernel execution time in seconds
+### final runtime with CUDA allocation, memory transfer and kernel execution time in seconds done on a GTX 1060 6GB

 |greyscale|greyscalePinnedMemory| greyscaleV2(using pinned memory too)|
 |---|---|---|